TotoB12/TRIC/README.md

 34.91115 N, 120.44627 W

-Connected a REACH RS+ as a base to a REACH M2 by LoRa at 902.0 MHz at 18.23 kb/s.
+Connected a REACH RS+ as a base to a REACH M2 by LoRa by 902.0 MHz at 18.23 kb/s.

 ### Temperature impact of sound speed
 | Celsius temperature θ (°C) | Speed of sound c (m/s) |